COMMON HRSA COMPLIANCE QUESTIONS: Screening Services

 There is variation on which colorectal cancer screenings are viewed as required (i.e. fecal occult blood testing, sigmoidoscopy, or colonoscopy).
 For example, does a health center meet minimum HRSA Program Requirements if they only provide fecal occult blood testing or must they provide colonoscopies as well?

 Clarification from HRSA is needed as to the minimum colon cancer and breast cancer screening services (manual breast exams by palpation, mammograms, etc.) required under Screening Services.
-For now, the most conservative recommendations would be to:
+However, our recommendation is to consider the UDS (Uniform Data System) operational definitions of both colorectal cancer and breast cancer screening metrics.

 Subscribe to the RegLantern Blog